 Elena can be reached at EAmeres@safe-night.com

 Siobhan Grayson is a Management Analyst with the Child and Family Services Division of Arlington County, Virginia’s, Department of Human Services.
 She is a graduate of South Carolina State University (BS) and received her master’s in Social Work from the University of Pittsburgh.
-Ms. Grayson has over 30 years of experience in Child Welfare.
+Siobhan has over 30 years of experience in Child Welfare.

-Ms. Grayson served as adjunct professor for George Mason University in Fairfax, Virginia.
+Siobhan served as adjunct professor for George Mason University in Fairfax, Virginia.
 She holds many certifications including Youth Mental Health First Aid Instructor, Certified First Responder for the National Incident Management Office and is a REVIVE Trainer (Narcan Opioid Response).

-For the last ten years, Ms. Grayson developed and supported the Arlington County Teen Network Board.
+For the last ten years, Siobhan developed and supported the Arlington County Teen Network Board.
 This youth-led, adult-guided organization employs the Community Youth Engagement model.
 The pillars of the community-based organization are Leadership, Advocacy, and Community Service.
 The commission develops and implements data driven projects and events based on a prevention model of intervention practices.

 Siobhan can be reached at SGrayson@safe-night.com